If you are an entrepreneur, opening a business account should be at the top of your to-do list. Why?

 Best for digitally-driven small businesses

 This is where things get interesting.
-The best banks for small business are not just the ones you can visit from time to time.
+The best banks for Latino small businesses are not just the ones you can visit from time to time.
 Even digital banks are ranked among the best in the industry.

 11. Wells Fargo

-Wells Fargo is the third-largest bank based on its total deposits and having $2 trillion in assets.
-It was the most active SBA lender in 2016 lending over $1 trillion to small business owners.
-The bank has over 7,800 locations and 13,000 ATMs along with internet and mobile banking.
+Wells Fargo is the third-largest bank based on its total deposits and having $1,668 billion in assets.
+It was the second most active SBA lender in 2019 lending over $6 trillion to small business owners.
+The bank has approximately 5,300 retail banking branches coast to coast and 13,000 ATMs along with internet and mobile banking.

 - Wells Fargo has been in business since 1852.